johlju/johlju.github.io/_posts/2017-08-05-create-a-dsc-configuration-repository.md

 We need to tell in what location we want to provision resources in Azure.

 1. Open the file appveyor.yml and add the below line directly after the *BuildID* dictionary.
-Change to the location name to something that best fit your need.
+Change the location name to something that fits your needs.

    ```yml
    Location: westeurope